Validating Quantum State Preparation Programs (Extended Version)

-\myparagraph{Implementation} We implement QSV in Roqc and utilize QuickChick to create a quantum program validation framework.
-We also provide a \pqasm circuit compiler to translate \pqasm programs to OpenQASM quantum circuits, via SQIR.
+\textbf{\textit{Implementation.}} We implement QSV in Rocq and utilize QuickChick to create a quantum program validation framework.
+We also provide a \pqasm circuit compiler that translates \pqasm programs to OpenQASM via SQIR.

-\myparagraph{Experimental Setup} We perform our evaluation of QuickChick tests and Qiskit on an Ubuntu computer, which has 8-core 13-gen i9 Intel processors and 16 GiB DDR5 memory.
+\textbf{\textit{Experimental Setup.}} We perform our evaluation on an Ubuntu computer, which has 8-core 13-gen i9 Intel processors and 16 GiB DDR5 memory.

-We show several case studies here to demonstrate the power of QSV for constructing and validating state preparation programs.
+We present several case studies here to demonstrate the construction and validation of state preparation programs.
 We classify \emph{two different program patterns} below and examine their validation strategies.
-We list the qubit and gate counts for the case study programs in \Cref{fig:qiskit-data}.
-The data are collected by compiling our programs to SQIR based on the elementary gateset $\{\cn{X}, \cn{H}, \cn{CX}, \cn{Rz}\}$.
+We list the qubit and gate counts for these programs in \Cref{fig:qiskit-data}.
+The data are collected by compiling our programs to SQIR using the elementary gateset $\{\cn{X}, \cn{H}, \cn{CX}, \cn{Rz}\}$.
 To describe the programs, we define the following repeat operator for repeating a process $n$ times.
-Here, $P$ is a function that takes a natural number and outputs a quantum program.
+The function $P$ takes a natural number and outputs a quantum program.

 {

 }